The APRICOTS Lab

 Laura Cohen

-Laura is interested in studying pediatric psychology and family systems.
-She conducts research to better understand the role of youths chronic illness within the complexities of a family system.
-Her current work examines parental distress associated with caring for an adolescent with a complex chronic illness.
-In addition, Laura would like to study the influence of social support for coping with life-altering circumstances.
-Laura.
-Cohen at uvm.edu
+Laura graduated from our lab at UVM with a PhD in clinical psychology in 2026 after completing her internship at Primary Children’s Hospital/U of Utah School of Medicine.
+She is interested in studying pediatric psychology and family systems.
+She conducts research to better understand the role of youth chronic illness within the complexities of a family system.
+Her current work examines chronic illness self-management theory in adolescents with complex chronic illnesses.

 Tori Humiston

 Tori graduated from our lab at UVM with a PhD in experimental psychology in 2024 after completing her MS in clinical psychology at Eastern Michigan University.
-Dr. Humiston will start as an Assistant Professor of Health Psychology at Massachusetts College of Pharmacy and Health sciences in Fall 2024.
+Dr. Humiston is an Assistant Professor of Health Psychology at Massachusetts College of Pharmacy and Health Sciences.
 Tori’s primary interests surround the intersection of health behavior, chronic pain, and health literacy.

 Caroline Cummings